PlatoItems/platoitems.github.io/concepts.md

 **Silent Mode @Fear**

 Groups tend to become crowded with online players during tournaments or important events, making it difficult for hosts to effectively share important announcements while the group chat is flooded with messages.
-It would be very useful for group admins to be able to mute or block messages from members indefinitely.
+It would be very useful for group admins to be able to mute or block messages from group members indefinitely.

 **Verified Group @Fear**